Best Cheap Health Insurance in Hawaii (2026)

 Hawaii Medical Service Association, or HMSA, sells plans that let you see any doctor and still have coverage.

 Because of the added flexibility, HMSA plans are usually more expensive than plans from Kaiser Permanente.
-But HMSA gets a high rating from HealthCare.gov.
-It also has excellent customer satisfaction, with 75% fewer complaints than expected.
+HMSA gets a high rating from HealthCare.gov but does have a history of complaints, with nearly 156% more complaints than expected.
 HMSA is part of Blue Cross Blue Shield.

 How much does health insurance cost in Hawaii?

-Health insurance in Hawaii costs $523 per month, but you could pay an average of $183 per month if you get discounts based on your income.
+Health insurance in Hawaii costs $583 per month, but you could potentially pay an average of $287 per month if you get discounts based on your income.

 Health Insurance Rates in Hawaii